sebandrien/c-Index/README.md

 # Index

+Academic Record Serach- Implements a system for managing student data, course enrollments, and grades by using data strucutes, file handling and command validation.

+Armstrong Numbers- Finds all armstrong  numbers to a given number n.

 Average Score- Calculates the average of 5 academic grades.

+Display Array-

+Intro- Introduction print statement program for computer science course.

+Letter Grade- Reads data and calculates letter grade and has lookup functions.

 Linked List Selection- Has a menu of options to modify a linked list.